yandex-research/rtdl/docs/index.rst

    We will remove this limitation soon (i.e. :code:`rtdl` will become the recommended way to use FT-Transformer in papers).

-Users can share their experince here: https://github.com/yandex-research/rtdl/discussions/1
+Users can share their experience here: https://github.com/yandex-research/rtdl/discussions/1

 Installation
 ------------